One day sculptural willow weaving workshops in the beautiful Yorkshire Dales with lovely views of Ingleborough, Whernside and Ribblehead.

 The tutor Phil Bradley lives in NW Cumbria near Cockermouth where he grows a total of 37 different varieties of sustainable willow on several local sites.
 The willow is used mainly for basket-making, but also for garden structures and sculptures as well as decorative animals and birds, which is a popular one-day workshop topic.

-The workshops take place inside a renovated barn with original beams and excellent facilities.
+The workshops take place in a large outside barn with plenty of space for the extra long willow..
 If it's sunny and warm enough we may move outside to take advantage of the amazing views all around.
-There are 10 places on each workshop and Phil is a very popular tutor as he only teaches a limited number of workshops a year, please make sure that you book early to avoid disappointment.
+There are 10-12 places on each workshop and Phil is a very popular tutor as he only teaches a limited number of workshops a year, please make sure that you book early to avoid disappointment.

-Phil's relaxed, gentle teaching style will guide the group through all the processes to make sure that everyone masters the basic skills for each stage of the willow sculpture starting with the frames which are then filled with random or traditional weaves.
-The final details are added in stages to bring each sculpture to life and give each one their own unique character.
+Phil's relaxed, gentle teaching style will guide the group through all the processes to make sure that everyone masters the basic skills for each stage of the willow structure starting with the basic support rods and traditional basket weaving methods to make a firm base before continuing upwards.
 It's lovely to spend a whole day with like-minded people, all absorbed in learning a new craft to create something beautiful that you can take home with you.

 Why not treat a friend or relative to a workshop for a birthday outing with a difference.

-Course prices includes a good lunch and all refreshments.
-A materials charge of £10 will be paid direct to Phil on the day.
+Course prices includes all refreshments and a good lunch.
+A materials charge of £10 to be paid direct to Phil on the day.